appfair/App/docs/index.md

 #### Are the apps native and universal?

-All apps published through the appfair.net catalog are native SwiftUI apps that are compiled for both ARM and Intel chips, resulting in a "universal" binary that makes optimal use of your Mac's hardware.
+All apps published through the Fairground App catalog are native SwiftUI apps that are compiled for both ARM and Intel chips, resulting in a "universal" binary that makes optimal use of your Mac's hardware.

 Apps acquired through the Homebrew Casks catalog, however, are not guaranteed to be either universal (they may only be compiled for Intel and run under Rosetta, or they may not be compiled at all) nor native (they may use Electron, Qt, or Java instead of the system-native frameworks).